Why your medicines might change

 - Update your asthma action plan.
 Add your new medicines or inhalers, so that you know how to manage your asthma well.

 - Book a follow up appointment.
-You should have an appointment with your GP or asthma nurse four to eight weeks after your medicines change.
-This is an opportunity for you to discuss how your new medicines are working.
+You should have an appointment with your GP or asthma nurse 8 to 12 weeks after your medicines change.
+This is a good opportunity to talk about how your new medicines are working.

 Get support